celestiaorg/docs/docs/developers/troy-smart-contract-tutorial.md

 ## Getting started

-To deploy to Ethermint you will need to request tokens from the test faucet.
+To deploy to Troy you will need to request tokens from the test faucet.

-### Ethermint on Celestia Faucet
+### Troy on Celestia Faucet

 > USING THIS FAUCET DOES NOT ENTITLE YOU TO ANY AIRDROP OR OTHER DISTRIBUTION OF CELESTIA OR ANY OTHER TOKENS.
 MAINNET CELESTIA TOKENS DO NOT CURRENTLY EXIST AND THERE ARE NO PUBLIC SALES OR OTHER PUBLIC DISTRIBUTIONS OF ANY MAINNET CELESTIA TOKENS.

-You can request testnet tokens from the Celestia Ethermint Faucet on the `#celestia-ethermint-faucet` channel on Celestia's Discord server with the following command:
+You can request testnet tokens from the Celestia Troy Faucet on the `#celestia-troy-faucet` channel on Celestia's Discord server with the following command:

 ```text